AdobeDocs/core-services.de-DE/help/interface/cookies/cookies-mc.md

 **Cookie-Name: AMCV_###@AdobeOrg**

-The [Experience Platform ID Service](https://docs.adobe.com/content/help/en/id-service/using/home.html) uses JavaScript to store a unique visitor ID in an `AMCV_###@AdobeOrg` cookie on the domain of the current website, where `###` represents a random string of characters.
-Beispiel: `AMCV_1FD6776A524453CC0A490D44%40AdobeOrg`.
+The [Experience Platform ID Service](https://docs.adobe.com/content/help/en/id-service/using/home.html) uses JavaScript to store a unique visitor ID in an `AMCV_###@AdobeOrg` cookie on the domain of the current website, where `###` represents a random string of characters, such as `AMCV_1FD6776A524453CC0A490D44%40AdobeOrg.`

 Weitere Informationen finden Sie unter [Cookies und der ID-Dienst](https://docs.adobe.com/content/help/en/id-service/using/intro/cookies.html).

 <table id="table_1883C0836C1E4AF5A262FBF5000C1B11">
  <thead>